romange/blog/content/post/gaia_mr.md

 A classic Reducer interface guarantees to provide us each key with its values grouped.
-In order to do this, the mapreduce framework is usually required to shuffle and sort the intermediate shards before reducing on them.
-Therefore, having values colocated together with their keys requires additional I/O: we need to load each shard, sort it and write again.
+In order to do this, the mapreduce framework is usually required to shuffle and sort the intermediate shards before applying reducers on them.
+Therefore, having values colocated together with their keys **requires additional I/O: we need to load each shard, sort it and write again**.
 This way we will be able to keep file iterators per each sorted shard and reduce on them with `O(N)` complexity by just seeking over the files.

 #### GAIA MR